-- (1) Injunctive relief, protective order, writ of mandamus or prohibition, or declaratory relief against a government agency or person acting under color of law to prevent a violation of the proposed law. - (2) The actual damages, reasonable attorney fees, and costs.
+- (1) Injunctive relief, protective order, writ of mandamus or prohibition, or declaratory relief to prevent a violation of the proposed law. - (2) The actual damages, reasonable attorney fees, and costs.

-Proposed law provides that a person shall not bring an action in court to assert a claim unless, at least 30 days prior to bringing the action, the person gives written notice to the person burdening his free exercise, and any governmental agency authorizing such, by certified mail, return receipt requested, informing the person and the agency of all of the following:
+Proposed law provides that a person may not bring an action in court to assert a claim unless, at least 30 days prior to bringing the action, the person gives written notice to the person burdening his free exercise, and any governmental agency authorizing such, by certified mail, return receipt requested, informing the person and the agency of all of the following: